TheShinyBunny/Hurricane/README.md

 # Hurricane
 A rich command system API using methods.
-Just write a method, and the API will build a command for it from its paramters!
+Just write a method, and the API will build a command for it from its parameters!

 Easy to use, elegant and efficient!

 ## What do you mean?

-This API was created to make it easier to create commands for various projects needing a system to handle user or operator commands.
-Such systems are useful often in Discord bots and Minecraft plugins.
+This API was created to make it easier to create commands for various projects needing a system handling user or operator commands.
+Such systems are often useful in Discord bots and Minecraft plugins.

 For each Java method you give the API, it will generate a command, and when you pass it any input from the user, it will parse and execute the matching method with any additional arguments you define as the method parameters!
 It's almost like magic!